2025 Bangkok smog: Smog

-On 8 January, PM2.5 in Bangkok exceeded acceptable health standards in Bangkok, along with neighboring provinces Samut Songkhram, Samut Sakhon, and Nakhon Pathom.
+On 8 January, PM2.5 in Bangkok exceeded acceptable health standards, along with the neighboring provinces of Samut Songkhram, Samut Sakhon, and Nakhon Pathom.

 On the morning of 24 January, PM2.5 reached concentrations of 108 μg per cubic metre.
 According to Swiss-based IQAir, Bangkok was ranked as the city having the world's fourth worst air quality.

 On 26 January, greater Bangkok recorded orange levels of PM2.5.
 Air quality exceeding safety standards in 38 districts in Bangkok, with districts categorized as yellow and orange zones.

 On 27 January, air quality slightly improved, with none of Bangkok's districts labeled as red.
 Governor Chadchart Sittipunt attributed the improvement to strong winds.

 On 28 January, air quality continued to improve.
 Average PM2.5 levels in Bangkok were 26 μg/m^{3}, lower than Thailand's average.

 On 31 January, air quality deteriorated and exceeded the safety standard in most areas of the Bangkok metropolitan region.
 The five districts most impacted were Nong Khaem, Phasi Charoen, Thawi Watthana, Taling Chan, and Khlong Sam Wa.

 On 1 February, air quality across all districts reached an orange level.

 On 2 February, 64 of Thailand's provinces recorded unsafe PM2.5 levels, including 17 recording red levels (hazardous to health).
 Bangkok remained at orange level.

 On 11 and 12 February, greater Bangkok continued to record unsafe PM2.5 levels.

 On 21 March, Bangkok's air quality index was 141, making the city the eight most polluted in the world.

 On 24 March, all districts of Bangkok exceeded the safety standards.